fbaierl/geo-vision-lab/docs/technology.md

 %%{init: {'theme': 'dark'}}%%
 stateDiagram-v2
     [*] --> UserInput
-    UserInput --> Agent: Process Query
+    UserInput --> VectorSearch: Mandatory Vector Search
-    Agent --> ShouldContinue{Has Tool Calls?}
+    VectorSearch --> Agent: Process Query + Inject Results Agent --> ShouldContinue{Has Tool Calls?}
     ShouldContinue -->|Yes| Tools: Execute Tools
     Tools --> Agent: Loop Back
     ShouldContinue -->|No| Reviewer: QA Check
     Reviewer --> OutputConstraints{Passes?}
-    OutputConstraints -->|Yes| Response: Stream to User
-    OutputConstraints -->|No| Agent: Revise
+    OutputConstraints -->|Yes| OntologyExtractor: Extract Entities + Links OutputConstraints -->|No| Agent: Revise
-    Response --> [*]
+    OntologyExtractor --> Response: Stream to User + Update Knowledge Graph Response --> [*]
 ```

 **Vector Search First (Structurally Enforced)**: The LangGraph workflow is configured with `vector_search_node` as the **entry point**.
 Every query automatically executes vector search before reaching the agent.
 Results are injected into the agent's context.
 This is enforced at the workflow level, not reliant on prompt instructions.

-See [AGENT_WORKFLOW.md](AGENT_WORKFLOW.md) for detailed workflow documentation.
+**Ontology Extraction (Automatic)**: After the reviewer validates the response, the `ontology_extractor_node` automatically processes the text to extract entities (Location, Person, Organization, Event, Asset, Document, Concept) and relationships.
+Location entities are geocoded and the entire knowledge graph is updated.
+See [Agent Workflow](agent_workflow.md) for detailed workflow documentation.

 ---